Here’s everything you need to know about Budget 2025

 Energy

-A new €450 energy credit will be paid to all households' electricity accounts in three instalments of €150 over the coming months.
+A new €250 energy credit will be paid to all households' electricity accounts in two equal instalments of €125.
+One payment will be made before Christmas, and one after.
 You can read more about how the new credit will work here.

 The Carbon Tax

-The Government has already committed to increasing the carbon tax to €100 per tonne by 2030 so another increase in the tax was almost a forgone conclusion,
+The Government has already committed to increasing the carbon tax to €100 per tonne by 2030 so another increase in the tax was almost a forgone conclusion.

-Carbon tax will increase by a further €7.50 to €56 per tonne of CO2.
+Carbon tax will increase by a further €7.50 to €63.50 per tonne of CO2 from 9th October.

 So what exactly does that mean for your pocket?